python/cpython/Doc/library/sched.rst

 .. method:: schduler.cancel_all()

-   Removes all events from the queue.
-Causes run() to return immediately.
+   Remove all events from the queue.
+Cause run() to return immediately.

 .. method:: scheduler.empty()